Rarios/wymon_orion/README.md

 This is the WymonOrion project repository.
 It consits of two major parts:
 The first part is a set of general purpose libraries.
 The second part is a set of code files utilizing those libs to build an application.

+# Project Branches

+Within the project's repository, you will find a couple of different branches.
+All of which have their own purpose, a short description is listed below:

+* **master** - Latest official release, consider it stable.
+* **dev** - Latest developement snapshot, may or may not be stable.
+* **agx_1** - Personal developer branch.
+* **simmac** - Personal developer branch.
+* **yozoon** - Personal developer branch.

+The **master** branch will always provide you with the latest version of WymonOrion that you can use to work with.
+However, if you want the latest development snapshot, use the **dev** branch.
+Internally, we use this branch to work on the next release, merge independent work on the codebase, etc., so the code within this branch may not be fully stable.
+The other three branches are listed as 'Personal developer branch', because they are used by members of the developing team to work independently on different parts of the project.
+If you want to get insight into their current work, feel free to dive into one of these branches.

 # Libraries

 The libraries consist of the _graphics_ and the _utils_ library.
 The _graphics_ library partly uses the **SFML**, reimplements different classes provided by the **SFML** and adds an animation class on top of it.
 In addition to that, the _graphics_ lib has special data structures, not provided by the **SFML** itself, taking care of memory management for textures and animation frames.